Tsal'alh Seton Train: Earlier railway shuttles

-Historic Operation
+Historical operation

 View westward of the railway track beside Seton Lake, 2017.

 This enterprise on the CN Squamish Subdivision is a partnership between CN and the Seton Lake First Nation.
 The former provided the driver and train.
 The latter handled bookings and ticketing.
 The service primarily exists for the isolated residents (mainly First Nations) of Seton Portage and Shalalth to reach Lillooet for school, shopping, or medical needs.
 Consequently, most days, the train departed Seton Portage in the morning and returned in the afternoon.
 On Fridays, two round trips occurred.
 When the train arrived, the crew briefly opened the Lillooet station waiting area.
 With an intermediate stop at Shalalth, the trip lasted just over an hour each way.

 The BBC described the picturesque journey beside the lake and through the tunnel as "Canada's greatest hidden rail trip".

-Service farther west to D'Arcy is advertised as available by advance appointment.
-However, as of 2024, service to D'Arcy is no longer available.
+Service farther west to D'Arcy was advertised as available by advance appointment; however, since at least 2024, service to D'Arcy is not available.